How To: Paint Wood Paneling

 Next, proceed to lightly sand the walls using a technique aptly known as “scuffing”; the goal here is to create a good mechanical bond between the paneled wall and the initial coat of primer that you will soon be applying.
 You’ll use a 220-grit sandpaper in even circular motions to do so.

 Today’s primers are so good that you can probably skip the sanding, but I think it’s worth doing.
 Even though it takes only 20 or 30 minutes, scuffing gives you long-lasting insurance against chipping paint.
 Just be sure to wear a dust mask and, for health reasons as well as cleanliness, wipe away dust with a tack cloth or damp rag as you go.
 (Now may also be the time to vacuum the floor so that you don’t track dust room to room.)

-3. Protect the floor from paint splatter using drop cloths and painter’s tape.
+STEP 3: Protect the floor from paint splatter using drop cloths and painter’s tape.

 Save yourself from having to scrub errant paint drips and splatter off the floor after the paint job is complete by laying down a bunch of old newspaper or a drop cloth.
 If there is molding or ceiling that you do not want the paint to inadvertently color,

-4. Cut in and then coat the wood paneling with primer.
+STEP 4: Cut in and then coat the wood paneling with primer.

 Having finished scuffing the full width and height of the wood paneling to be painted, give the surface its initial coat of primer to prevent any of the wood grain, imperfections, and the like from showing through the final coat of paint.